 - Find a team of trusted professionals.
 You'll need to make important decisions about your child's education and treatment.
-Seek a team of doctors, teachers and therapists you trust.
-These professionals can help evaluate the resources in your area and help explain state and federal programs for children with disabilities.
+Create a team of doctors, teachers and therapists and other professionals who can help you evaluate the resources in your area and explain state and federal programs for children with disabilities.
 Medical specialties your child might require include pediatrics and developmental pediatrics, infectious diseases, neurology, ophthalmology, genetics and psychology.

 You Are ...
 The Campaign for Mayo Clinic